HackaTAL/bot-slack/README.md

 * Log in to Slack and Create a team.
 * Go to : https://yourteam.slack.com/services/new/bot (change "yourteam" with the actual name of your team)
 * Follow the bot creation process, you will then be able to see your token
-* Complete the config .js file with your slack token and your bot name

 ## Get your Recast Bot Token

 * Log in to your recast account
 * Then on your profile, choose your Bot
 * In the settings tab, is your precious request Token
-* Complete the config.js file with your token

 ## Launch your bot